- Major Jump-Off: Sitio Binat, Barangay Tawang, La Trinidad

 Tips and Reminders

-- The best time to visit Mt Yangbew is during early morning and late afternoon to catch sight of spectacular sunrises and sunsets.
-During the early morning, a sea of clouds occasionally appears.
-Besides, you don’t want to get burned out when you opt to hike in the middle of the day.
-Remember, there is sparse vegetation along the trail, thus, not much shade available.
+- The best time to visit Mt Yangbew is during early morning and late afternoon to catch sight of spectacular sunrises and sunsets and an occasional sea of clouds.

 - Always pay the corresponding fees.
 That is one way for you to help the local economy and the lives of the locals there.

 - Since the trail is well-established, there is no need for a guide.
-However, if the need arises, you can still ask for one at the barangay hall or at the trailhead reception area.
+However, if preferred, you can ask for one at the barangay hall or at the trailhead reception area.

 - Please don’t ever litter.
 Help protect Mt Yangbew by adhering to basic protocols.
 If you want, you can also pick up litters along the way.